mokhan/mathy/README.md

 Then this turned into the thing we would play with before dance class.
 Then during class while I sat out in the hall, I kept hacking on this mathy thing.
-Yup... not tests... pure hacking!
+Yup... no tests... pure hacking!

 ## Installation